 Suspect In Custody After Multiple Casualties In Shooting At Pittsburgh Synagogue

-A public safety spokesman in Pittsburgh confirms a suspect is in custody in a shooting at the Tree of Life synagogue in east Pittsburgh.
+A public safety spokesman in Pittsburgh confirms a suspect is in custody regarding a shooting at the Tree of Life synagogue in east Pittsburgh.
 The spokesman confirms multiple casualties inside the synagogue and that three police officers have been shot.
 The conditions of the victims have not been released.

-Service at the synagogue was scheduled to start at about 9:45 a.m.
+A service at the synagogue was scheduled to start at about 9:45 a.m.
 ET, according to the Tree of Life website.
 There were reports of a shooting beginning at about 10:20 a.m.

 Ambulances and police officers are on the scene.
-Residents of the Squirrel Hill neighborhood have been warned to shelter in place, and the Pittsburgh Public Safety Department is advising people to avoid the area around the synagogue.
+Residents of the Squirrel Hill neighborhood have been warned to shelter in place, and Pittsburgh Mayor Bill Peduto is advising residents to stay in their homes until further notice.

-ALERT: There is an active shooter in the area of WILKINS and Shady.
-Avoid the area.
-More info will be released when it is available.— Pgh Public Safety (@PghPublicSafety) October 27, 2018
+Actor is in custody.
+Multiple casualties.
+Three Officers have been shot.
+Area is NOT secure.
+All residents required to stay inside their homes until further notice.— bill peduto (@billpeduto) October 27, 2018

+WESA reporter Lucy Perkins noted on Twitter that Pennsylvania Gov. Tom Wolf arrived on the scene.

 According to the synagogue's website, Rabbi Hazzan Jeffrey Myers usually leads its Saturday service.
 In July, Myers wrote an essay, titled, "We Deserve Better," for the synagogue's website, which focuses on several issues, including gun control.
 Myers wrote: